jbcoe/allocators/TALK.md

 ## Allocator traits

-We'll interact with an allocator using allocator traits.
+Our class will interact with an allocator using allocator traits.

 ```cpp
 Allocator allocator; // An instance of the allocator